sagikazarmark/mga/README.md

 The `mga` tool is an experimental collection of tools and practices related to developing Go applications.
 Its goal is to make the maintenance of applications, thus the life of developers easier.

 **⚠️ This tool is still under heavy development!
-Things may change.**
+Things may change. ⚠️**

 Currently it includes code generators and scaffolding tools: